-Your Section 125 plan must be in writing and must operate in accordance with its written plan.
-The document should be reviewed periodically by the employer, and any changes should be made and be finalized in writing.
+Your Section 125 Plan must be in writing and operate in accordance with its written plan.
+The document should be reviewed periodically by the employer, and any changes should be made and finalized in writing.
 In particular, you should verify the following items are correct in the plan document:

-- Flexible Spending Account (FSA) minimum and maximum contributions (if offered),
+- Flexible Spending Account (FSA) minimum and maximum contributions (if offered); and

 - Non-elective (employer) contributions and elective (employee) contributions.

-Offering benefits, other than eligible benefits, is not allowed.
-You also should have signed election forms for each employee that either shows the benefits elected under the 125 Plan or that the employee is waiving participation under the 125 Plan.
-The 125 Plan design must also follow specific terms included in the document, such as those pertaining to the Health FSA grace period (if offered) and eligible mid-plan year election changes.
+The Section 125 Plan design must also follow specific terms included in the document, such as those pertaining to the HCFSA grace period (if offered) and eligible mid-plan year election changes.

 A Section 125 Plan that offers one or more FSAs must follow the rules established for those accounts.
-This includes the “uniform coverage” rule which states that a participant’s full Health FSA annual election must be made available to him or her throughout the plan year regardless of the amount of contributions made to the account.
+This includes the “uniform coverage” rule, which states that a participant’s full HCFSA annual election must be made available to him or her throughout the plan year, regardless of the amount of contributions made to the account.
 It must also include the “use-or-lose” rule, which requires unused elected amounts be forfeited at the end of the plan year.

 The regulations also require that FSA claims meet specific eligibility requirements and must be properly substantiated.
-The employer's Section 125 Plan cannot allow claims to be reimbursed that were incurred prior to the FSA’s period of coverage.
+And, the employer's Section 125 Plan cannot allow claims to be reimbursed that were incurred prior to the FSA’s period of coverage.

 American Fidelity Can Help with Section 125 Compliance

 If you would like assistance creating and maintaining your Section 125 Plan, American Fidelity can help.
-When you choose us as your provider, we will help you properly implement and maintain your Plan, including the Plan Document.
-We will provide a sample document containing your specific Plan information for your approval.
-American Fidelity will also assist with gathering election forms for employees and new hires year round.
+We will help you properly implement and maintain your plan, including the Plan Document.
+We’ll provide a draft document containing your specific plan information for your approval.
+And, we’ll assist with gathering election forms for employees and new hires year-round.

 For more information, contact your local American Fidelity account manager.